shamunhaydar/zonneplan-chat-cli/README.md

    - Loads all HTML files from `data/`
    - Parses and splits them into overlapping chunks
    - Generates embeddings via OpenAI
-   - Builds and saves the Memory vector store to `storage/vectorstore.faiss.json`
+   - Builds and saves the vector store

 2. **Start Interactive Chatbot**
    ```bash